ilyesarf/py-qPeer/README.md

 <b>Q: qPeer doesn't accept Internet connections</b>

-A: So far, qPeer does not support Internet connections behind NAT.
-Although, you can enable qPeer's port manually from your router's settings.
+A: Up to now, qPeer does not support Internet connections behind NAT.
+But, you can enable qPeer's port manually from your router.

 <!-- ROADMAP -->
 ## Roadmap
-* Implement accepting incoming/outcoming requests behind NAT (UPnP, Hole Punching, RTC, Quic...)
-* Improve logging for debugging purposes

-## Scripts

-* <b>qpeer/utils.py</b>: Contains utilities required by other scripts
+<b>qpeer/utils.py</b>: Contains all functions that are required by other scripts to work?

-* <b>qpeer/errors.py</b>: Handles all exceptions
+<b>qpeer/errors.py</b>: Contains all exceptions

-* <b>qpeer/node.py</b>: Peer discovery protocol
+<b>qpeer/node.py</b>: Peer Discovery Protocol & Ping

-* <b>main.py</b>: Runs the server/client on a node
+<b>main.py</b>: Runs server/client on node

-* <b>bootstrap.py</b>: Runs the server on a supernode
+<b>bootstrap.py</b>: Runs server on supernode

-* <b>requirements.txt</b>: Contains all required libraries
+<b>requirements.txt</b>: Contains all required libraries

 <!-- CONTRIBUTING -->
 ## Contributing